 Everyone needs a restful night’s sleep.
-Some achieve it, some don’t.
-It can be really tricky at night to get a sound sleep because of several disturbances.
-One of which can be the position you sleep in.
-You might have the best pillows, mattress, comforter, and everything one needs, no question, but if you sleep funny you may find yourself waking up to pain and discomfort every morning.
+Some achieve it, and some don’t.
+It can be tricky to get a sound sleep at night because of several disturbances, one of which can be the position you sleep in.
+You might have the best pillows, mattress, comforter, and everything you need, but if you sleep funny, you may wake up to pain and discomfort every morning.

-Side sleeping is one sleeping posture that is said to have multiple benefits to the human body.
-No wonder 63% of the adults sleep on their side.
-The best posture depends largely on the structure of the human body.
+Side sleeping is said to have multiple benefits for the human body.
+No wonder 63% of adults sleep on their sides.
+The best posture depends mainly on the structure of the human body.
 It all depends on which side you sleep on if you're a side sleeper.

-Side sleeping being one of the healthiest sleep positions has several advantages, including better spinal alignment and a lower chance of heartburn, snoring, and back pain.
-After years of comfortably sleeping on your stomach or back, learning how to sleep on your side may not seem like the best option.
-We've looked at a few pointers to make sure you have a seamless transition.
+Side sleeping is one of the healthiest sleep positions.
+It has several advantages, including better spinal alignment and a lower chance of heartburn, snoring, and back pain.
+After years of comfortably sleeping on your stomach or back, learning to sleep on your side may not be the best option.
+We've looked at a few pointers to ensure a seamless transition.

-There are three primary positions to sleep, on your side, on your back, or on your stomach.
+There are three primary positions to sleep in: on your side, on your back, or on your stomach.
 However, it's thought that grownups like to sleep on their sides the most.
-Approximately 63% of American people reported sleeping on their side, in fact, according to a National Sleep Foundation research.
+According to the National Sleep Foundation research, approximately 63% of Americans reported sleeping on their side.

 Types of Side Sleeping Positions

-There are several postures that one might take when it comes to side sleeping, but certainly not that simple of a job as it seems.
-Selecting the best sleeping position may enhance the quality of your sleep and your general health because each has advantages and disadvantages of its own.
+One might take several postures when side sleeping, but it is undoubtedly more complex than it seems.
+Selecting the best sleeping position may enhance your sleep quality and general health because each has advantages and disadvantages.

 1. The Fetal Position